First year entrants onto undergraduate study

 1. Main facts and figures

-- in the 12 years to July 2019, the number and percentage of White undergraduate entrants decreased – it increased for all other ethnic groups
+in the 5 years to July 2020, the number and percentage of White undergraduate entrants went down – they went up for all other ethnic groups, with the Asian ethnic group having the biggest increase

 2. Things you need to know